Validation of the VUV-reflective coating for next-generation liquid xenon detectors: Reflectance measurements

 The total reflectance, $R_{\mathrm{tot}}$, was measured by replacing the light trap by a white plate (Spectralon).
 The $R_{\mathrm{spec}}$ could then be estimated as the difference between the total and diffuse components.
 To account for the incident light beam being larger than the sample aperture, a measurement of the aperture only -- with a light trap instead of a sample -- was subtracted from each measurement.

 The wavelength of 175\,nm is at the lower limit of the Lambda-900 spectrophotometer and Labsphere integrating sphere's specifications.
 In order to increase the signal to noise ratio, a longer exposure time (10\,s, corresponding to 6\,nm/m) was used for the detector, and the spectrometer slit was kept relatively large, at 5\,nm.
 For the reflectance measurements, a Spectralon sample was used as a reference.
 To ensure the validity of the results, it was critical that the Spectralon sample had no previous exposure to contamination or UV light, as the reflectance of this material is known to degrade significantly when contaminated~\cite{spectralon_degrad}.
 A new, out-of-the-box, Spectralon sample was used for this measurement.
+We estimate that the diffuse reflectance of the non-contaminated Spectralon at 175 nm was between 93\% and 95\%.
+It was done by comparing specular reflectance spectra measured at 8$\degree$ angle of incidence on a SiO$_2$/Si sample using the sphere with Spectralon as a reference material with specular spectra at 8$\degree$ and 45$\degree$ obtained using other reflectance accessories measuring directly the specular reflectance, and with thin-film optical models (see Figure~\ref{fig:specular_reflectance}(a) and (c)).

 Figure~\ref{fig:diffuse_reflectance} shows the diffuse and total reflectance spectra of the realistic, average polish, and high polish samples, as measured with the integrating sphere.

 As expected, the realistic sample shows a very low specular, but a high diffuse and total reflectances, as opposed to the high polish sample that has a high specular and a relatively low diffuse reflectances.
 The non-zero diffuse reflectance for the high polish sample may be explained by a few scratches of the surface.